The purpose of NatureConnect NW is to foster and empower kinship with Earth and all her creatures.

 NatureConnect NW Programs

-NatureConnect Escapes are simple, short, sweet adventures participating in the natural beauty and bounty of the seasons in our home terrain.
-Family friendly, multi-generational, affordable.
-In the past year we have witnessed spring migration at Ridgefield National Wildlife Refuge, kayaked Estacada Lake to take in the fall colors, followed the tracks of animals along the floodplain at Oxbow Regional Park, and exploring the edges at Smith & Bybee Lakes.
+NatureConnect NW Escapes!
+These are simple, short, sweet adventures in the natural beauty and bounty of the seasons in our home terrain.
+It’s always family-friendly, multi-generational, affordable or simply by donation.
+We have witnessed spring migration at Ridgefield National Wildlife Refuge, kayaked Estacada Lake to take in the fall colors, followed the tracks of birds and animals along the floodplain at Oxbow Regional Park, and explored the eco-edges at Smith & Bybee Lakes.
+A great place to just bathe in the wonder, fun and surprising lives of the other-than-human creatures.
+More to come!

-NatureConnect Excursions are 2-4 day trips into the wild where our connection opportunities are determined by the landscape, waters, trees, creatures and what they evoke in us.
-We travel to many ecosystems in the Pacific Northwest: mountains, deserts, rivers, lakes, wetlands, grasslands, coastal forests and beaches.
+NatureConnect NW Excursions are 2-4 day trips into the wild where connection is determined by the landscape, waters, trees, creatures and what they evoke in us.
+We travel to diverse ecosystems in the Pacific Northwest: mountains, deserts, rivers, lakes, wetlands, grasslands, coastal forests and beaches.
 Our journey begins with leaving behind busyness, electronics, rushing and tasks.
-NCNW practices help us drop into place and the larger community.
-Excursion have both outer and inner landscapes to explore, shared and solo time, storytelling and deep listening, always looking to Nature as Source, healer teacher, inspiration and primary guide.
+NCNW practices help us to enter place of the landscape and make kin of its community.
+Excursions include the delight of camping, explorations of outer and inner landscapes, shared and solo time, storytelling and deep listening—always looking to Nature as Source, healer teacher, inspiration and primary guide.

-Tending the Wild projects focus on habitat restoration and conservation of natural and wild places.
+Tending the Wild projects focus on conservation and restoration of natural and wild places.
 Often we partner on these events with kindred organizations.
-We may be surveying birds on Powell Butte with Portland Parks.
-We might clear trails with Washington Association for Trails.
-We may participate in a local EcoBlitz with Metro to inventory species in a designated natural area.
-We may join Oregon Natural Desert Association (ONDA) planting native trees and shrubs to restore an overgrazed river bank.
-NCNW has also launched its own efforts to support the recovery of Monarch Butterfly populations and other pollinator species.
-We began our first Monarch Waystation in March 2016.
+We’ve surveyed birds on Powell Butte with Portland Parks.
+We’ve cleared trails with Washington Association for Trails.
+We joined the Metro sponsored EcoBlitz to inventory species in the Sandy River Floodplain.
+We’ve gone with Oregon Natural Desert Association (ONDA) to plant native trees and shrubs on the overgrazed banks of sections of the Crooked River.
+NCNW launched its first Monarch Butterfly Waystation in 2016.